2 Cr. (Hrs.:6 Lab)

-This course is the second in a mandatory two semester sequence.
-This two semester sequence is the capstone sequence for the Software Engineering degree.
-Students will work in teams of one to five under the direction of the instructor to either develop or re-engineer a complex software product.
-Although a variant of an Agile process will be used, the team will produce or review all the traditional software engineering pre-implementation work products (at least in draft form).
-In this second semester each team will concentrate on completing the project they planned and possibly prototyped the first semester reality prototypes.
-Each team will prepare a poster and a campus presentation on their project.
-Prerequisite: ESOF 486
+This two semester sequence is the capstone course of a Software Engineering degree.
+Students will work in teams of two to five under the direction of the instructor to either develop or re-engineer a complex software product.
+Each team will go through all of the steps of a software development process.
+Each team will develop a Software Requirements Specification, a Software Development Plan, a Software Design Description, a Software Test Plan/Report and any other documents required for their products.
+Each team will prepare a campus presentation on their project.

 ESOF 486 and 487 must be taken in sequence.

 E1.
-The student should have a basic knowledge of programming (from CSCI 135, CSCI 136), algorithm design and analysis (from CSCI 232, CSCI 332 and ESOF 427), databases (from CSCI 340) and software engineering (from ESOF 322, ESOF 326, ESOF 328 and CSCI 443 or COMX 338).
+The student must have good knowledge of programming (from CSCI 136 and CSCI 332), algorithm design and analysis (from CSCI 232, CSCI 332 and ESOF 427), databases (from CSCI 340 or BMIS 375, and CSCI 440) and software engineering (from ESOF 322, ESOF 326, ESOF 328 and COMX 338).

-E4.
+E3.
 The student should be able to quickly learn to use a high level programming language necessary for the assigned project.

 R1.
 Will have demonstrated the ability to work effectively in a team setting on a multi-programmer, multi-month and multi-phase software project.
 (SE: 1, 2, 3)